OrienteerBAP/Orienteer-Guidebook/initial_data_model_configuration.md

 ##Managing Class Properties

-On a class page, on the **Properties** widget, you can create class properties and make some of their settings.
+On the **Configuration** tab, on the **Properties** widget, you can create class properties and make some of their settings.
 To edit more, you can go to the property page by clicking its name.

 On the property page, on the **Configuration** tab, you can set the following:
 * **Name** and **Description** are what it says.